JetBrains/guide/site/java/tips/profiler-basics/index.md

 Click on a process in the profiler window to edit the configurations of the profilers.

-Right click on a process in the profiler window to capture a memory snapshot at this moment in time.
+Right-click on a process in the profiler window to capture a memory snapshot at this moment in time.
 Open this to see which objects are taking up the most space on the heap.

-Right click on a process in the profiler window to see the CPU and Memory use in real time.
+Right-click on a process in the profiler window to see the CPU and Memory use in real time.
 This is really helpful for getting a current view on what's happening in the application right now.

 Find out more about the profiler in IntelliJ IDEA's [help documentation](https://www.jetbrains.com/help/idea/cpu-profiler.html).